amirzenoozi/oaky-fullstack-engineer-interview/README.md

 - **Order Page**: The Order Model is the second important part of the project, so I should create the Order Page to let the users submit the order, this model has relation with deal, and user in the real world scenario.
 - **User Model**: In the real world scenario, we should have a user model to handle the user's data, and the relation between the user and the order, also when we have a MultiLingual website, it means we MUST handle the different currencies, and this data should be stored for each user separately.
 - **PostMan Collection**: Having a postman collection can help the team to test the API endpoints and make sure that everything is working as expected.
+- **FetchingState**: In each UI application, it is important to handle a loading and show the user that we are fetching data by using sckeletons for cards and pages, or loading spinners for boxes and placeholder for images.

 ## Contributing Format
 Human Errors are the most common errors in the world, so I created a commit convention to make the project more readable and understandable.